cockroachdb/docs/v2.1/performance-benchmarking.md

 toc: false
 ---

 This page walks you through TPC-C performance benchmarking on CockroachDB.
-It measures `tpmC` (transactions/minute, type C) on two TPC-C datasets:
+It measures `tpmC` (new order transactions/minute) on two TPC-C datasets:

 - 1,000 warehouses (for a total dataset size of 200GB) on 3 nodes
 - 10,000 warehouses (for a total dataset size of 2TB) on 30 nodes